World Wide Military

 4. Italy

 The Italian eurofighters have seen operational during the Olympic Games 2006 in Italy.
-They (and lots of more Italian military aircrafts) were used for surveillance.
+They were used for surveillance.

 5. Austria